Odin | The Wise Wanderer | Norse Gods

 Odin is said to have two ravens, Huginn (“Thoughtful”) and Muninn (“Mindful”), who fly out every day and bring Odin news.
 Several designs that are thought to represent Odin show two birds presumed to be ravens.
 A number of Vendel and Viking Age figures have what look like horns coming from their heads—from the figures from Kungsängen, Sweden and Staraja Ladoga, Russia, to the Finglesham golden buckle and the Sutton Hoo helmet silver foils from England.
 A careful look, however, reveals that the “horns” end in bird heads.

-The Wolves Geri and Freki
+Geri and Freki

-The wolf is another animal that shows Odin’s intelligence and ferocity, and it too is one of the Beasts of Battle; “to feed wolves'' is another poetic expression for killing men in battle.
+Odin has two wolves, Geri and Freki, both of whose names mean “greedy.”
+The wolf is another animal that shows Odin’s intelligence and ferocity, and it too is one of the Beasts of Battle; “to feed wolves” is another poetic expression for killing men in battle.
 Grímnismál 20 tells us that “glorious Herjafǫðr, ready for battle, satisfies Geri and Freki; but weapon-famous Óðinn lives ever on wine alone.”
+On the one hand, Odin is depicted as a ruler feeding his hounds in his hall; on the other, he is the lord of the battlefield, and his wolves gorge themselves on corpses.

-The Horse Sleipnir
+Sleipnir

 Odin also travels between the worlds on the grey eight-legged horse named Sleipnir (“Slipper”).
 According to Snorri, Sleipnir was foaled by Loki, who shape-shifted into a mare and was mounted by the stallion belonging to the jotun who was contracted to build the walls of Asgard.
 The figure of Sleipnir is much older than Snorri’s myth: an eight-legged horse appears prominently on the Gotlandic picture stones Alskog Tjängvide I and Ardre VIII, where it bears a warrior towards a scene of combat before a great hall, almost certainly Valhall.